Sure Dividend

 Paramount Resources has a proven record of identifying key resource areas, with a low decline rate and more than 15 years of production.

-Thanks to the rally of the prices of oil and gas to 13-year highs last year, Paramount Resources posted earnings per share of $3.42 in 2022.
-However, the prices of oil and gas have plunged more than 50% off their highs in 2022.
+The price of oil has slumped nearly 50% off its peak in 2022.
 As a result, the company is likely to post much lower earnings per share this year.

-Given the highly cyclical nature of the oil and gas industry and the high comparison base formed by the abnormally high earnings per share last year, we expect the earnings per share of Paramount Resources to decline by about 20.0% per year on average over the next five years, from $3.42 in 2022 to $1.12 in 2027.
+Given the promising production growth prospects of Paramount Resources but also the highly cyclical nature of the oil and gas industry, we expect the earnings per share of Paramount Resources to grow by about 2.0% per year on average over the next five years, from an estimate of $1.50 this year to $1.66 in 2029.

 Dividend & Valuation Analysis

-Paramount Resources is currently offering an above average dividend yield of 4.6%, which is nearly triple the 1.6% yield of the S&P 500.
+Paramount Resources is currently offering an above average dividend yield of 6.4%, which is more than five times as much as the 1.2% yield of the S&P 500.
 The stock is thus an interesting candidate for income-oriented investors but the latter should be aware that the dividend is far from safe due to the dramatic cycles of the prices of oil and gas.

 Final Thoughts

-Paramount Resources is thriving right now thanks to the above average prices of oil and gas.
-The stock is offering an above average dividend yield of 4.6%, with a payout ratio of only 29%.
+Paramount Resources has been thriving since early 2022 thanks to the above average prices of oil and gas.
+The stock is offering an above average dividend yield of 6.4%, with a payout ratio of 46%.
 As a result, it is likely to entice some income-oriented investors.

 However, the company has proved highly vulnerable to the cycles of the prices of oil and gas.
-As these prices seem to have entered a downcycle, the stock is highly risky right now.
-Therefore, investors should wait for a much more attractive entry point.
+As the price of oil has peaked and may have material downside, the stock is risky right now.
+Therefore, investors should wait for a more attractive entry point.

 Moreover, Paramount Resources is characterized by below average trading volume.
 This means that it may be hard to establish or sell a large position in this stock.